Skip to main content

 Labour & birth

-You and your support person will be on isolation.
 Care will be based on your symptoms at the time.
 You can expect continuous electronic fetal monitoring during labour to assess your baby’s wellbeing.
 After birth, we will keep you and baby together if at all possible.
 We consider skin to skin contact, delayed cord clamping and breast feeding safe at this time.
 If you need to go to the operating room, we may take more steps to prevent the spread of COVID-19.
 We will encourage you to practice good hand hygiene when caring for your baby.
 We will also advise you to wear a mask if you breastfeed.
 Your baby will be tested for COVID-19.
 Ask your primary care provider for more information.

 Yes, siblings of a patient may accompany parents or legal guardians.